beeker1121/dddstructure/README.md

 `go run cmd/microservice/user/main.go`

-This will launch the server on port `8081`.
+This will launch on port `8081`.

+Start the merchant microservice server.

+`go run cmd/microservice/merchant/main.go`

+This will launch on port `8082`.

 Now you can run the example invoice program.